QubesOS/qubes-doc/user/advanced-configuration/secondary-storage.md

 ```

 ### BTRFS storage
-Theses steps assume you have already created a separate Btrfs filesystem for your HDD, that it is encrypted with LUKS and it is mounted.
+Theses steps assume you have already created a separate Btrfs filesystem for your second drive., that it is encrypted with LUKS and it is mounted.
 It is recommended to use a subvolume as it enables compression and excess storage can be use for other things.

-It is possible to use already available Btrfs storage if it is configured.
+It is possible to use an existing Btrfs storage if it is configured.
 In dom0, available Btrfs storage can be displayed using:
 ```shell_session
 mount -t btrfs
 btrfs show filesystem